Discover the Top 10 Attractions in Kincardine: A Family-Friendly Guide

 Surfing: Experience the thrill of surfing on the Great Lakes.

-200 Station Beach Road
+Address: 200 Station Beach Road, Kincardine, Ontario

 Beyond the Beach

-Station Beach is also a great spot for:
+Station Beach is also ideal for:

 Sunset Viewing: Enjoy breathtaking sunsets over Lake Huron.